Dirichlet forms on unconstrained Sierpinski carpets: A limit form of Kusuoka and Zhou

-The concept of $\Gamma$-convergence can be defined on general topological spaces (see \cite{D}, Definition 4.1).
-In particular, on topological spaces with the first axiom of countability, there is an equivalent characterization that is easier to use (see \cite{D}, Proposition 8.1), and we state it below in Definition \ref{def37}.
+The concept of $\Gamma$-convergence can be defined on general topological spaces (see \cite[Definition 4.1]{D}).
+In particular, on topological spaces with the first axiom of countability, there is an equivalent characterization that is easier to use (see \cite[Proposition 8.1]{D}).
+We state it below in Definition \ref{def37}.